huangli712/Flink/docs/install.md

 $ make
 ```

 Once the compilation is finished, we can see `libflink.a` and a lot of `*.mod` files under the `flink/src` directory.
+In order to compile *Flink*, you have to ensure a MPI-enabled fortran compiler (support fortran 2003 standard), and a numerical library which implements the BLAS and LAPACK interfaces (such as Intel MKL), are installed and configured correctly in your system.
+You can setup your compiling environment via the `build/make.sys` file